Tooth extraction healing timeline. – Appearance changes and stages of extraction site healing. (The first-24 hours post-op to 4 weeks and beyond.)

 The clot itself is composed of platelets (sticky cell fragments that initiated the clot’s formation) and red and white blood cells, all embedded together in a fibrin gel.
 (It’s the fibrin gel that gives the clot its semi-solid consistency.)

 How long does the blood clot last after a tooth extraction?

-This isn’t such a cut and dried question to answer because during the healing process the clot isn’t specifically lost or discarded.
+These aren’t such cut and dried questions to answer because during the healing process the clot isn’t specifically lost or discarded.
 Instead, over time, it’s infiltrated by other types of cells and newly forming tissues.